AngelaDMerkel/CBZXL/README.md

 ## Visualise.py

 Can be run using `python visualise.py` and will look for a appropriately named .db file in the working directory and use that to print some statistics inside the terminal.
+Additionally, `--html-report MyConversionReport.html` can be appended to write an HTML file containing both the statistics normally output to the console alongside embedded graphs.

 ## Caveats